6 minutes read

 Fermentation of food in the large intestine is normal, however, excessive fermentation leads to large amounts of gas and water being produced.
 This then stretches the walls of the intestines, leading to digestive health symptoms such as abdominal pain, bloating, diarrhea or constipation, nausea, and fatigue.
 Therefore, for some people reducing the number of FODMAPs they eat can reduce the amount of fermentable food in their large intestine which in turn can help to alleviate symptoms.

-How does the FODMAP diet work?
+How does the low FODMAP diet work?

-There are three phases of the diet, elimination, reintroduction, and maintenance.
+There are three phases of the diet: elimination, reintroduction, and maintenance.
 The first stage sees the removal of high FODMAP foods from the diet, the second oversees the slow introduction of them to the diet to see what may trigger symptoms.
 And finally, if you have identified foods that can cause symptoms, you are able to remove or reduce them within the diet during the final section.

 The idea of the diet is that by consuming fewer FODMAPs, the gas-producing bacteria have less material to ferment, and this then leads to an easing of symptoms.
 Scientists are not yet sure if these bacteria die or just reduce their activity, and further studies are needed.